 The first step is to check the interest rates on your existing student loans against the rates offered by other lenders.
-If they offer a better rate, then it may be possible to pay off that student loan debt faster or reduce your monthly payments.
+If they offer a better rate, then it may be possible to pay off that student loan debt faster or reduce your monthly payments with refinancing.

 Some lenders refinance both federal and private student loans.
-If you choose to refinance federal student loans with a private lender, realize that you will give up federal benefits and protections like income-driven repayment plans and loan forgiveness options.
+If you choose to refinance federal student loans with a private lender, realize that you will give up federal benefits and protections like IDR plans and PSLF.

 Photo credit: iStock/MicroStockHub

 Please borrow responsibly.
 SoFi Private Student Loans are not a substitute for federal loans, grants, and work-study programs.
 You should exhaust all your federal student aid options before you consider any private loans, including ours.
 Read our FAQs.
 SoFi Private Student Loans are subject to program terms and restrictions, and applicants must meet SoFi’s eligibility and underwriting requirements.
 See SoFi.com/eligibility-criteria for more information.
 To view payment examples, click here.
 SoFi reserves the right to modify eligibility criteria at any time.
 This information is subject to change.